 Russian plane crash: snowplow driver was drunk

-Total S.A. confirmed "with deep regret and sadness" that Chairman and CEO Christophe de Margerie died in the crash at Moscow's Vnukovo airport.
+Total confirmed "with deep regret and sadness" that Chairman and CEO Christophe de Margerie died in the crash at Moscow's Vnukoko airport.

-Three crew members, all of them French citizens, also died when the French-made Dassault Falcon 50 collided with the snowplow during takeoff late Monday.
+The three other people on board, all of them French crew members, also died when the French-made Dassault Falcon 50 crashed into the snowplow on takeoff at 11:57 p.m.
+Monday.

-The 63-year-old de Margerie rose through the ranks at Total to become CEO in 2007, and added the post of chairman in 2010.
+De Margerie had risen through the ranks at Total to become CEO in 2007, and added the post of chairman in 2010.